Functional equations for multi-signed Selmer groups: Control theorem

 \section{Control theorem}

+Once again, the hypotheses (H.HT), (H.crys) and (H.Frob) are in effect throughout this section.
 We first deal with the case $F=\QQ$ and then explain how to extend the results of this section to general $F$.
 Let $f$ be an irreducible distinguished polynomial in $\Lambda^1$, $e$ and $m$ positive integers.
 Set

 Then $\Hom(T^\dagger_{f^e}[p^m],\mu_{p^m}) \simeq {T^*(1)}^\dagger_{(f^e)^\iota}[p^m]$ and the pairing $T^\dagger[p^m] \times {T^*(1)}[p^m]\rightarrow \mu_{p^m}$ induces a perfect $\Zp$-linear $G_\QQ$-equivariant pairing $T^\dagger_{f^e}[p^m] \times {T^*(1)}^\dagger_{(f^e)^\iota}[p^m] \rightarrow \mu_{p^m}$.